Argonaut (animal)

 The argonauts (genus Argonauta, the only extant genus in the family Argonautidae) are a group of pelagic octopuses.
-They are also called paper nautili, referring to the paper-thin eggcase that females secrete.
-This structure lacks the gas-filled chambers present in chambered nautilus shells and is not a true cephalopod shell, but rather an evolutionary innovation unique to the genus.
+They are also called paper nautili, referring to the paper-thin eggcase that females secrete; however, as octopuses, they are only distant relatives of true nautili.
+Their structure lacks the gas-filled chambers present in chambered nautilus shells and is not a true cephalopod shell, but rather an evolutionary innovation unique to the genus.
 It is used as a brood chamber, and to trap surface air to maintain buoyancy.
 It was once speculated that argonauts did not manufacture their eggcases but utilized shells abandoned by other organisms, in the manner of hermit crabs.
 Experiments by pioneering marine biologist Jeanne Villepreux-Power in the early 19th century disproved this hypothesis, as Villepreux-Power successfully reared argonaut young and observed their shells' development.

 Argonauts are found in tropical and subtropical waters worldwide.
 They live in the open ocean, i.e. they are pelagic.
 Like most octopuses, they have a rounded body, eight limbs (arms) and no fins.
 However, unlike most octopuses, argonauts live close to the surface rather than on the seabed.
-Argonauta species are characterised by very large eyes and small webs between the tentacles.
+Argonauta species are characterised by very large eyes and small webs between the arms.
 The funnel–mantle locking apparatus is a major diagnostic feature of this taxon.
 It consists of knob-like cartilages in the mantle and corresponding depressions in the funnel.
 Unlike the closely allied genera Ocythoe and Tremoctopus, Argonauta species lack water pores.

+Names

-Of its names, "argonaut" means "sailor of the Argo".
-"Paper nautilus" is derived from the Greek ναυτίλος nautílos, which literally means "sailor", as paper nautili were thought to use two of their arms as sails.
-This is not the case, as argonauts swim by expelling water through their funnels.
-The chambered nautilus was later named after the argonaut, but belongs to a different cephalopod order, Nautilida.
+The common names of the species come from Ancient Greece, where it was believed to traverse the ocean surface using two of its arms as sails: The Argonauts were the mythic sailors of the Argo, while the Greek ναυτίλος (nautílos) which literally means "sailor".
+In reality, argonauts swim by expelling water through their funnels as any other octopus does.
+The true nautilus was later named after their morphological resemblance to the argonaut, but belongs to a different cephalopod order, Nautilida.

 Description

 Sexual dimorphism and reproduction

 Argonauts exhibit extreme sexual dimorphism in size and lifespan.
 Females grow up to 10 cm and make shells up to 30 cm, while males rarely surpass 2 cm.
-The males only mate once in their short lifetime, whereas the females are iteroparous, capable of having offspring many times over the course of their lives.
-In addition, the females have been known since ancient times, while the males were only described in the late 19th century.
+The males mate only once in their short lifetime, whereas the females are iteroparous, capable of having offspring many times over the course of their lives.
+In addition, the females have been known since ancient times, while the males were described only in the late 19th century.

 The males lack the dorsal tentacles used by the females to create their eggcases.
 The males use a modified arm, the hectocotylus, to transfer sperm to the female.
 For fertilization, the arm is inserted into the female's pallial cavity and then becomes detached from the male.
 The hectocotylus when found in females was originally described as a parasitic worm.